armbian/configng/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please refer to general [CONTRIBUTING.md](CONTRIBUTING.md) and guidelines for [adding a new feature](https://docs.armbian.com/User-Guide_Armbian-Software/#adding-example).

 ## Support Us